 Stay Calm and Gather Information

-Reacting impulsively can worsen the situation.
+Reacting impulsively to a criminal charge can make a tough situation even worse.
 If you’re at work when the accusation arises, politely excuse yourself and find a private space to collect your thoughts.
+Resist the urge to lash out at police officers or anyone else, as what you say and do could be used in a prosecutor’s case against you.

 Understand the Accusation